montclair-datascience/montclair-datascience.github.io/_news/announcement_8.md

 inline: true
 ---

-Congratulations to our students Anand Gopeekrishnan and Shibbir Ahmed Arif on the awesome poster presentation at the Student Research Symposium and congratulations to their mentors, Dr. Hao Liu.
+Congratulations to our students Anand Gopeekrishnan and Shibbir Ahmed Arif on the awesome poster presentation at the Student Research Symposium and congratulations to their mentor, Dr. Hao Liu.

 Well done!!!!!